ufal/npfl138/exam/questions.md

 - Sketch the FastSpeech architecture, and describe what duration predictor is and how it is used during computation.
-What is the advantage of this architecture compared to WaveNet?
+What is the advantage of this architecture compared to Tacotron?
 [5]